mackworth/cTiVo/README.md

 * Filter which shows are seen by keywords or TiVo.
 * Show/Hide copy-protected shows and TiVo suggestions.
 * Notifications when downloads complete.

+## 3.3 features

+#### SkipMode use *
+*    Use TiVo's SkipMode info when available for Marking/Cutting commercials.
+*    Hold off processing until SkipMode arrives (or doesn't).
+* Fallback to Comskip if SkipMode unavailable or fails.
+* There are some issues to be aware of, so please see [Commercial wiki page](Commercials).

+#### MPEG2 streams only download over a Transport Stream connection.
+*  New Download column "Use TS".
+Set by channel's TS status initially, but changes automatically after bad download.
+*  New Advanced Preference: Allow MPEG2 in Transport Streams (Regardless, will retry with Program Stream if MPEG2 fails encoding).
+*  Each show now has a column for whether it is MPEG2 or H264 (measured by either actual download attempt OR by the channel).

+#### Remote Control Window
+*    TiVo remote control emulation.
+*    Keystroke alternatives.
+*    Directly select streaming services.

+#### New TiVo menu *
+*    Play / Delete / Stop Recording on TiVo.
+*    Reload Information.
+*    Reboot TiVo.
+*    Redesigned contextual menus.

+#### Mojave Support
+*    Dark Mode in Mojave.
+*    iTunes permission check and AppleScript warnings for Mojave.
+*   "Hardened" Apple-notarized binary for increased security.
+*    Assorted compatibility fixes.

+###  Minor features:
+*    Mark chapters even when cutting commercials.
+*    Duplicate downloads now fully supported (e.g. high-res/low-res Format subscriptions)
+*    Encrypted TiVo Format to download without decrypting.
+*    Time before download starts now tracked with progress bar.
+*    Contextual menus selection now behaves like Mail.
+*    Ability to limit subscriptions to a specific channel.
+*    Optional user script upon completion.
+*    Pushover integration via Applescript ([see Pushover note below](#Notes-On-Pushover)).
+* Delete after Download is now an option per Subscription/Download.
+* Remote reboot of TiVo.
+* New  -noStereo flag on Default, and now copy AC3 over rather than regenerate.
+* Moved "Export Metadata to pyTiVo"  to Advanced Prefs.
+* Added "Allow Duplicate Downloads/Subscriptions" to Advanced Prefs.
+* Removed "Prefer TVDB's episode Info" option as TiVo's data is now accurate through RPC.
+* First-use defaults changed to enable more features; handles dual TiVos better.
+* All helper apps updated (ffmpeg, ccextractor, comskip, mencoder, HandBrakeCLI).

 ## 3.1 features
 * Improved handling of Download and Temporary directories